Xarray

 Accessing data in a dataset

-You can access the sun_elevation
+To access the sun_elevation

 variable:

-You can see in the preceding output that the first sun elevation value is 44.19904463
+In the output, the first sun elevation value is 44.19904463

 method: